September 1922

 Parkinson (2004), pg 306

-A pro-Treaty soldier is killed in a grenade attack in Eden Quay in Dublin.
 An anti-Treaty volunteer, Michael Neville (who works in Mooney’s pub on Eden Quay) is arrested – he is taken to Killester in the north side of Dublin and shot four times.
-Neville is from Lisdoonvarna, Co.
+Neville was from Lisdoonvarna, Co.
 Clare.

-Dorney (2017), pgs 181-182; Ó Ruairc (2009), pg 310
+Dorney (2017), pgs 181-182; Ó Ruairc (2009), pg 310; Power (2020), pg 107

 Pro-Treaty Colonel Michael Hogan was driving an army medic, John Lyden, and two civilians to Blennerville, Co.
 Kerry when they encounter some anti-Treaty men.
 In the ensuing shoot-out, Lyden is killed.